moconnor-bmj/BMJ-Ltd.github.io/README.md

 >
 >However, this is unreliable and is the source of considerable pain.
 Even if it looks like it works, it may not work in the future or on another machine.

-{% highlight text %}
   bundle exec jekyll build

   bundle exec jekyll serve
-{% endhighlight %}

 ---